tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

-# How To Become A Programmer For Anybody
+# How To Become A Programmer For Anybody: Fundamentals

 ## Chapter 1: Why Code?